 2D area diagrams encoding average daily traffic as height and color are set up along their respective highways on a background map of the US.
 Background map seems to be a cut-out wooden panel; area diagrams potentially cardboard, or also wood veneer.
 Source: In: Fortune, June 194, pp. 94-95.
 Original by-line reads "Map by PRA.
 Photograph by Richard Carver Wood".
-PRA is presumably the Public Roads Administration (cf. https://en.wikipedia.org/wiki/Federal_Highway_Administration#History). […]
+PRA is presumably the Public Roads Administration (cf. https://en.wikipedia.org/wiki/Federal_Highway_Administration#History).
+Accessed […]

 1951 – Electricity Generated or Demanded

 A 3D chart made out of a jagged cardboard for each year representing generated electricity and demand over time.
 Three-dimensional chart used by Central Electricity Generating Board planners, c.1954.
 Consists of about 300 cards with square-cut stepped edges in an enclosure of chrome steel uprights, mounted on a wooden base, with a handle at each end.
 Data represented from October 1951 to April 1954.
 An early example of 3D data visualisation [...]
-Also see our entry 1935 - 3D […]
+Also see our entry 1935 - 3D Visualizations of […]

 2011 – From Over Here: News Trends